 The byte is the fundamental unit of storage.
-Each byte has 8 bits, and is stored at a unique address.
+Each byte has 8 bits and is stored at a unique address.
 A memory location is a sequence of one or more bytes of the exact size required to hold a scalar type.
 Multiple threads can access separate memory locations without interference.

 Memory locations come in three groups:

 - Thread-local memory locations are accessible from only one thread at a time.

 - Immutable memory locations cannot be written to during their lifetime.
 Immutable memory locations can be read from by multiple threads without synchronization.

 - Shared memory locations are accessible from multiple threads.

-Execution of a single thread on thread local and immutable memory locations is sequentially consistent.
-This means the result of the operations is the same as if they were executed in the same order that the operations appear in the program.
+Execution of a single thread on thread-local and immutable memory locations is sequentially consistent.
+This means the collective result of the operations is the same as if they were executed in the same order that the operations appear in the program.

 A memory location can be transferred from thread-local to immutable or shared if there is only one reference to the location.

 A memory location can be transferred from shared to immutable or thread-local if there is only one reference to the location.

 A memory location can be temporarily transferred from shared to local if synchronization is used to prevent any other threads from accessing the memory location during the operation.

-An object is created when one of the following is executed:
+An object is created in the following circumstances: